Good morning and welcome to the Australian Labor Party 2013 Federal Campaign Launch.

 But let there be no doubt: Tony Abbott is no John Howard.

-Mr Abbott is a man mired in pessimism and stuck in the past.
+Mr Abbott is a man mired in negativity and stuck in the past.

 He’s sharp when it comes to three-word slogans, but dull when it comes to new ideas.

 He’s energetic when it comes to running around Lake Burley Griffin, but he’s lazy when it comes to policy development.

 Mr Abbott is a true blue conservative in every single sense of the word.